keepthekeep/KeepTheKeep/index.md

 #### v1.1.5

 Fixed:
-- Remove Ads not working in iOS
+- Remove Ads not working on iOS

 #### v1.1.4